Archaeological Museum of Butrint: History

-The beginning of systematic excavations in Butrint, by Albanian archaeologists during the years 1960-1980, significantly increased the number of archaeological objects and monuments which were presented in this museum.
-The museum has had several reconstructions, of which the reconstruction of 1988, can be mentioned as the time when it took a more complete form, presenting the centuries-long history of the ancient city.
-During this time, the museum staff consisted in one director and one manager who depended directly from the Institute of Archeology.
-The museum functioned until 1991, when it closed and remained so until 2005.
-The early 1990s and especially 1997, were fatal for some of the objects that were stolen from the museum premises.
-However, the museum building continued to be used during this period, by archaeologists who stored the finds of the archeological excavation in the premises.
+Systematic excavations in Butrint by Albanian archaeologists during the years 1960-1980 significantly increased the number of items presented in this museum.
+The museum underwent several reconstructions, and in 1988 it took a more complete form, presenting the centuries-long history of the ancient city.
+The museum was closed from 1991 until 2005.
+The early 1990s and especially 1997 were fatal, as some of the objects were stolen from the museum premises.
+However, the museum building continued to be used during this period by archaeologists who stored the finds of the archeological excavation in the premises.
 In summer 2005, the museum was renovated and enriched with archaeological finds from the excavations of the joint project of the Institute of Archaeology and the Butrint Foundation starting from 1994.
-Its reopening was made possible thanks to the cooperation and financial contribution of the Institute of Archaeology, Butrint Foundation, AG Leventis Foundation, Pakard Humanitarian Institute and Butrint National Park.
-In 2008, the Butrint Museum continued to function under the auspices of the Butrint National Park (Butrint Coordination and Administration Office) as it, until then, was under the auspices of the Institute of Archaeology (currently the Centre for Albanological Studies).
-The year 2008 signed also the return to the museum of the statues of Apollo and Artemis stolen from the museum in 1997.
+In 2008, the Butrint Museum continued to function under the auspices of the Butrint National Park, as it, until then, was under the auspices of the Institute of Archaeology (currently the Centre for Albanological Studies).

+The year 2008 signed the return to the museum of the statues of Apollo and Artemis stolen from the museum in 1997.
 Currently, about 1325 objects (stone, bone, ceramic, glass, statue, coins, etc.) are displayed in the museum.
-These objects have been found not only from archeological excavations within Butrint, but also from the surroundings such as Diasporit, Kalivo, Xarra, Vrina plain, as well as Finiq.
-The presentation of the smaller inhabited centres in the surroundings of Butrint, enables the better understanding of the preconditions for the rise and development of Butrint during the Hellenistic and Roman periods.
+These objects have been found not only in archeological excavations within Butrint, but also in the surroundings such as Diasporit, Kalivo, Xarra, Vrina plain, as well as Finiq.
+The presentation of the smaller inhabited centres in the surroundings of Butrint enables the better understanding of the preconditions for the rise and development of Butrint during the Hellenistic and Roman periods.

 Collections

-The entire collections of the museum is presented on the basis of three criteria namely;
+The entire collections of the museum are presented on the basis of three criteria namely: